mreddy61/Blackjack-Game/README.md

 # Blackjack-Game
-Black Jack Game for 2 players without UI
+Black Jack Game for 2 players(one being automatic system player) without UI This tracks the bets played by the player